drewhart/geonomics_docs/sphinx_dir/doc.rst

 :py:`Layer` names can, but needn't be, descriptive of what each :py:`Layer` represents.
 Example valid values include: 0, 0.1, 'layer_0', 1994, '1994', 'mean_ann_tmp'.
 Names default to :py:`layer_<n>`,
-where n is a series of integers starting from 0.
+where n is a series of integers starting from 0 and counting the number of :py:`Layer`\s.